Skip to Content

 This restored natural area is perfect for a lakeside picnic or a wildlife-spotting adventure.

-Mountain Lake is a unique jewel it’s one of San Francisco’s last natural lakes, where you can enjoy a quiet experience of the outdoors and soak natural history.
+Mountain Lake is a unique jewel it’s one of San Francisco’s last natural lakes, where you can enjoy a quiet experience of the outdoors and soak up natural history.

 Map of the Presidio